hoodiehq-archive/documentation/camp/community/contributor-onboarding.md

 ###  Where and what can people contribute?

 Hoodie is a quite big project and we have various parts that need to be created and / or maintained.
 To find out where we need help, take a look at our [Contribute Site](http://hood.ie/contribute/).
-If you can't find anything you'd want to do or have further questions, please [contact us](http://hood.ie/contact/).
+If you can't find anything you'd want to do or have further questions, come say hi in [our chat](http://hood.ie/chat/index.html) or [contact us](http://hood.ie/contact/).

 ---------------